 • Overseeing the timeline of work

-• Ensuring worker safety, compliance with protocols
+• Ensuring worker safety and compliance with protocols

 • Ensuring work quality